Rsantct/pe.audio.sys/pe.audio.sys/README.md

 (fr: full range; lo,mi,hi: low,mid,high; sw: subwoofer)

-# The config.yml file
+# Configuration: the config.yml file

+All system features are configured under **`config.yml`**.
+We provide a **`config.yml.example`** with clarifying comments.

+Few user scripts or shared modules can have an its own `xxx.yml` file of the same base name for configuration if necessary.

 This file allows to configure the whole system.
-We provide a **`config.yml.example`** with clarifying comments.

 Some points: